STUDENT PERFORMANCES adjudication guidelines+information

 Types of Works

-Works submitted must be in one of the following dance idioms: ballet, modern, jazz, hip hop, tap, musical theater, or world dance.
+Works submitted can be in one of the following dance idioms: ballet, contemporary, modern, jazz, hip-hop, tap, musical theater, or world dance or any combinations thereof.

-Choreography may be by a faculty member, guest choreographer, or currently enrolled student.
+Choreography may be by a faculty member, guest choreographer, historical work, or by a currently enrolled student.

-Solos may be submitted by student choreographers but only works choreographed for two or more dancers are eligible for the “Outstanding Student Choreography Award.”
+Solos may be submitted by all choreographers but only student works choreographed for two or more dancers are eligible for the “Outstanding Student Choreography Award.”

 A reconstructed work, where the choreographer is no longer living, may also be submitted.
 You are responsible for acquiring any permission rights.